awslabs/aws-crt-builder/README.md

 # AWS CRT Builder

-This is a central repository for build scripts and docker images for the [AWS Common Runtime Team](https://github.com/orgs/awslabs/teams/aws-sdk-common-runtime-team)
+This is a central repository for the build tool and docker images for the [AWS Common Runtime Team](https://github.com/orgs/awslabs/teams/aws-sdk-common-runtime-team)

-## Builder
+## Using Builder
 Builder is bundled into a zipapp.
 Within a given project using builder, builder.json in the root of the project will provide configuration data.
-If you wish to add custom actions or programmatically generate data you can add python scripts in the <root>/.builder/actions directory.
-All scripts in this directory will be loaded and scanned for classes.
+If you wish to add custom actions or programmatically generate data you can add python scripts in the <root>/.builder/ directory.
+All scripts in this directory will be loaded and scanned for subclasses of Project, Import, and Action.

 ### Requirements
 * Python 3.4+